-Doctors with more than six months prior general practice experience do not have to meet specific supervision requirements for the MDRAP.
-However, a doctor's previous experience will be considered when assessing suitability to work at a specific location.
+A doctor's previous experience will be considered when assessing suitability to work at a specific location.
+Doctors with more than six months prior general practice experience may not have to meet specific supervision requirements for the MDRAP.

 In addition to the MDRAP supervision requirements, doctors must continue to maintain their medical registration and work within the conditions set by AHPRA.